Adversarial generalization of unfolding (model-based) networks

 What is more, the generalization of our theoretical framework to broader classes of adversarial attacks like PGD-based with different norm constraints, could improve the understanding and impact of DUNs in real-world scenarios, e.g., when these are applied in CS-MRI.
 Finally, we empirically observed that overparameterization promotes adversarial robustness in the unfolding regime.
 Consequently, it would be fruitful to theoretically study the robustness gap, in terms of the overparameterization, as a means of explaining the adversarial robustness of DUNs.

-\begin{ack} The author would like to thank the Isaac Newton Institute for Mathematical Sciences for supporting them during their INI Postdoctoral Research Fellowship in the Mathematical Sciences, especially during the program ``Representing, calibrating \& leveraging prediction uncertainty from statistics to machine learning''.
+\begin{ack} The research was mainly conducted during the author's affiliation with the Isaac Newton Institute for Mathematical Sciences of the University of Cambridge.
+The author would like to thank the Isaac Newton Institute for Mathematical Sciences for supporting them during their INI Postdoctoral Research Fellowship in the Mathematical Sciences, especially during the program ``Representing, calibrating \& leveraging prediction uncertainty from statistics to machine learning''.
 This work was funded by the EPSRC (Grant Number EP/V521929/1).
 Moreover, the author would like to thank P. Mertikopoulos for insightful comments and fruitful discussions. \end{ack}